Ordinary People: Analysis

 Julia L. Hall, a journalist who has written extensively about narcissistic personality disorder, wrote in 2017 upon Moore's death that she "portrays her character's narcissism to a tee in turn after turn."
 She praised Moore for taking such a career risk so soon after having played such a memorable and likable character on television, "scaffolding gaping emptiness with a persona of perfection, supported by denial, blame, rejection, and rage."

 Accolades

-Ordinary People won four Oscars for 1980, including the Academy Award for Best Picture.
-The picture, Robert Redford's debut in directing, won him the Academy Award for Best Director.
-Alvin Sargent won the Academy Award for Best Adapted Screenplay.
-Timothy Hutton won the Academy Award for Best Supporting Actor in his first film role (he had previously appeared on television).
+The film was nominated for six Academy Awards (winning four), including the Best Picture, Best Director, Best Adapted Screenplay, and Best Supporting Actor (for Hutton) in his first film role.

 Home media

 Ordinary People was released on DVD in 2001.
 It was released on Blu-ray in March 2022, featuring a 4K restoration of the film.